5.

 5.18

-Comparison of Euler work of axial stage in isentropic and real flow with losses
+Comparison of Euler work of axial stage in ideal and real flow with losses

 wE,is [J·kg-1] Euler work during lossless flow; wE,ref [J·kg-1] proposed linear (constant) Euler work partially respecting mean stage losses; Lw,m [J·kg-1] mean profile stage losses.
 The figure is drawn for axial stage turbine, the Euler work profile of the working stage is shown in the article Thermodynamics of turbocompressors.

-The first iteration of the 2D calculation of the stage starts with estimating the mean value of the internal losses of the stage and proposing the basic parameters on a reference radius (if not part of the specification), which is usually the radius at the foot or the mean square radius.
+The first iteration of the 2D calculation of the stage starts with the calculation of ideal Euler work, an estimate of internal losses at the radius under investigation (or an estimate of the distribution of wE) and proposing the basic parameters on a reference radius (if not part of the specification), which is usually the radius at the foot or the mean square radius.
 The parameters at the other radii are calculated from the parameters at the reference radius over the value of the reaction.
 In the case of hydraulic machines, respectively for incompressible fluid, the axial stage reaction formulas can be derived for each radius, see Formula 28.
 In the case of compressible fluid, the iterative loop of Figure 22 must be used, see Problem 2.

 5.19